Saudi Arabia has placed a ban on bonfire and BBQ parties in the public and wildlife areas with heavy fines on offenders.

 The Fine on BBQ and Bonfire

-Multiple incidents have been since around the world where bonfire resulted in an extreme fire causing collateral and lively damages.
-Ultimately, these rules have been implemented for our safety and security so that the general public is not troubled with any unwelcoming event.
+Multiple incidents have been since around the world where bonfires resulted in an extreme fire causing collateral and lively damages.

 A personal experience

-They forfeited the entire food as well as the BBQ equipment, took our Iqama and noted down the numbers and gave us a warning to not to repeat this offense as it is against the public safety.
+They forfeited the entire food as well as the BBQ equipment, took our Iqama and noted down the numbers, and gave us a warning not to repeat this offense as it is against public safety.